Mild

 Pollen levels in Omaha are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Omaha is expected to be lower, with low pollen conditions.
+Tomorrow's pollen forecast for Omaha is expected to be about the same, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in Omaha today.
-Grass pollen is low.
+Weed pollen is the highest supported pollen type in Omaha today.
+Weed pollen is moderate.

 Omaha sits in the heart of the Great Plains, where a humid continental climate, strong prairie winds, and an agricultural surrounding landscape combine to produce a long and intense allergy season.